-The ultimate version of the acclaimed super-saloon will join the M2 CS, as well as upcoming CS versions of the latest M3 and M4, in adopting the range-topping Clubsport tag.
+The ultimate version of the acclaimed super-saloon will join the BMW M2 CS, as well as upcoming CS versions of the latest M3 Competition and M4 Competition, in adopting the range-topping Clubsport tag.
 BMW describes it as a “specialised performance model combining everyday usability with exceptional track performance”.

 Set for UK delivery in April, the M5 CS is priced from £140,780 – £38,455 more than the M5 Competition.
 However, the M5 CS features a number of upgrades over the existing M5 Competition.
 These include a more powerful engine, a reprogrammed four-wheel drive system, bespoke chassis tuning and a series of lightweight carbonfibre parts that contribute to a 70kg weight reduction over the M5 Competition.